 If you are into indoor or artistic skates, you will find prefer smaller wheels for better maneuverability and higher precision.
 Having said that, such wheels are mostly recommended for expert skaters.
 If you are a beginner, it is better to go with larger wheels in your roller skates.

 If you want to upgrade only one thing in your roller skates, upgrade the skate bearings.
-If you have purchased a roller skate that is not too expensive, it will come with bearings that belong to the lower end of the spectrum, and hence your wheels will not roll as efficiently as a roller skate with high-end skate bearings.
+If you have purchased a roller skate that is not too expensive, it will come with bearings that belong to the lower end of the spectrum, and hence your wheels will not roll as efficiently as a skate with high-end skate bearings.
 This is because the bearing that is not of great quality do not reduce the friction created between the axle and your wheels.
 The result is resistance towards high speed.
 Better quality bearings, on the other hand, roll in a smoother and hence faster pace.

 Now the question is, how do you know what kind of bearings your roller skates originally come with?
 Most of the skate bearings are rated on the ABEC (Annual Bearing Engineering Committee) scale.
 The ABEC ranges are from 1 to 9 for roller skates depending upon the quality of the bearing material as well as how smooth the polish on these bearings is.
 The higher the ABEC number is, the faster the skate bearing will be.